 To circumvent the dosage conundrum, however, we have a better route: the natural way.
 Why take L-Lysine supplements when there are so many tasty, mouth-watering foods that contain this essential amino acid?
 Here is a list of some of the best natural sources for L-Lysine.

 A couple of important caveats here, however.
 Even if you gorge on lysine-rich foods, the actual intake and absorption of the essential amino acid will depend on the accompanying nutrients, such as Vitamin C, Vitamins B12 and B5, as well as iron, zinc and other minerals.
 That’s why it’s just as important to follow a varied diet, and not just a lysine-rich one, since when it comes to food and nutrients, diversity is strength.
 Another thing to remember is that it takes anywhere from 10-30 days until a healthy skin cell goes through its lifecycle.
 This means that the effects of L-Lysine intake won’t be immediately necessary - nurturing your body takes time.
 Give it a couple of months.
-Nature works slow but she’s very thorough.
+Nature works slowly, but she’s very thorough.

 While there is no hard scientific data that confirms L-Lysine always helps with the treatment of acne, the well-known properties of this amino acid make it a necessary component for establishing good skin care.
 However, we need to remember that acne can be caused by a multitude of factors, and in a lot of cases, merely increasing the amount of L-Lysine won’t change much.

 This is because even people who eat the best diets and have more than enough L-Lysine in their bodies often suffer from other factors that promote the appearance of acne.
 These acne-aiding factors include:

 If you have one or more of these factors contributing to your acne problem, consult your dermatologist.